Suresoft-GLaDOS/Vulcan-Demo-Basic/README.md

 ### 2.9 Building Exiv2 Documentation

 Building documentation requires installing special tools.
-You will probably prefer to read the documentation on-line from the project website: https://exiv2.org
+You will probably prefer to read the documentation on-line from the project website: http://exiv2.dyndns.org

+Additionally, complete copies of the project website are archived on the buildserver and can be downloaded for off-line use.  http://exiv2.dyndns.org:8080/userContent/builds/Website/

 To build documentation, use the CMake option **`-DEXIV2_BUILD_DOC=On`**.
 Additionally, you will require an additional build step to actually build the documentation.